 Designing prevention strategies is integral in the fight against fraud and corruption.
 The simple act of introducing a requirement to make conflict of interest declarations can have a number of positive results, not only in protecting an organisation from inappropriate or illicit personal or professional relationships and protecting an organisations reputation but also protecting employees from the inference of impropriety where such conflicts are identified or reported.

 THE INSIDER THREAT

-The insider threat continues to be highlighted as being one of the key risks that an organisation may face from data theft, asset misappropriation or money laundering, and when we look at fraud and corruption linked to influencing the vendor selection and award of contracts, areas of conflicts of interest can have significant financial or reputation impact when they are uncovered.
+The insider threat continues to be highlighted as one of the key risks that an organisation may face from data theft, asset misappropriation or money laundering, and when we look at fraud and corruption linked to influencing the vendor selection and award of contracts, areas of conflicts of interest can have significant financial or reputation impact when they are uncovered.

 An area of verification and detection is at the vendor vetting and onboarding stage and is generally the main point at which conflicts of interest are assessed, checked and validated.

-There are several areas of conflict of interest that should be known by organisations particularly by individuals whose role it is to protect the organisation from this risk, whether it is in procurement policy compliance and monitoring any manipulation of the procurement route or the tender board and the manipulation of scoring, conflicts of interest are always a high risk and one of the key areas where procurement fraud and corruption risk can hide.
+There are several areas of conflict of interest that should be known by organisations particularly by individuals whose role it is to protect the organisation from this risk, whether it is in procurement policy compliance and monitoring any manipulation of the procurement route or the tender board and the manipulation of scoring, conflicts of interest are always high risk and one of the key areas where procurement fraud and corruption risk can hide.

-Cronyism and the improper influencing in the award of a contract to a friend is not unusual particularly if the individual is a senior public or government official.
+Cronyism and the improper influencing in the award of a contract to a friend are not unusual particularly if the individual is a senior public or government official.